gist-rs/book/src/rust/r5/enjoy5.md

 #     }
 # }
 #
-// Compiler'll need this 👇 to know it size. fn animal_or_human() -> Box<dyn Sayable> {
+// Compiler'll need this👇 Box to know a size (Box size BTW). fn animal_or_human() -> Box<dyn Sayable> {
     // Compiler'll need this 👆 dyn to know it's dynamic (Animal or Human)